asantos00/website/content/blog/second-adventure-in-deno-land.md

 ---
 title: Second adventure in deno land
-description: Going a little bit deeper on deno.
-Lock files, testing, running code in the browser.
+description: Going a little deeper on deno.
+Lock files, testing, sharing code between deno and the browser.
 date: "2020-06-15"
 published: true
 featuredImage: ./adventures-in-deno-land/banner.png
 ---

 On my last post, I wrote about [my first adventure in deno.land](https://alexandrempsantos.com/adventures-in-deno-land/).
 I have to say it was a fun one.
-That excitement of trying some new technology was always there, it ended with me think about new possibilities and tools and what am I going to build with it.
+That excitement of trying some new technology was always there.
+It ended with me think about new possibilities and tools and asking what am I going to build with it.

-At the time I built a small twitter bot, without any libraries, to scratch the surface of the standard library, and to get to know _deno_ a little better in a context that is not an overly simplistic "hello world".
+I built a small twitter bot, without any libraries, to scratch the surface of the standard library, and to get to know _deno_ a little better in a context that is not an overly simplistic "hello world".

 It was very well-received.
 To be honest it was well more than what I was expected.
-I was considering if I should publish it or not and had it in draft for some days.
-After deciding to publish it ended up being, to the time, my most read and reacted post ever.

-For you to have an idea, it redirected in a day, as many people as my website normally has in a month.
+It ended up being, to the time, my most read and reacted post ever.
+It redirected in a day, as many people as my website normally has in a month.
 I got quite lucky on the "deno hype train".

 Back to the main subject, on that post I explored the standard library, module imports, simple permission system and dependency management.
 Today I'm talking about the following topics: